-The SSP SLCF trajectories reflect the effect of recent legislation and assumed evolution thereof in the longer term, however, they do not necessarily reflect the full mitigation potential for several SLCFs, within particular SSPs (Figure 6.18), that could be achieved with air quality or SDG targeted policies (Amann et al., 2013; Rogelj et al., 2014a; Haines et al., 2017; Klimont et al., 2017b; Rafaj and Amann, 2018; Shindell et al., 2018; Tong et al., 2020).
-Such policies could bring more rapid mitigation of SLCFs, independent of the climate strategy (also see Section 6.6.3).
+The SSP SLCF trajectories reflect the effect of recent legislation and the assumed evolution thereof in the longer term, however, they do not necessarily reflect the full mitigation potential for several SLCFs, within particular SSPs (Figure 6.18), that could be achieved with air-quality- or SDG-targeted policies (Amann et al., 2013; Rogelj et al., 2014a; Haines et al., 2017; Klimont et al., 2017b; Rafaj and Amann, 2018; Shindell et al., 2018; Tong et al., 2020).
+Such policies could bring more rapid mitigation of SLCFs, independent of the climate strategy (Section 6.6.3).

-The projections of future SLCF abundances typically follow their emissions trajectories except for SLCFs that are formed from precursor reactions (e.g., tropospheric ozone) or are influenced by biogeochemical feedbacks (See 6.2.2 and 6.4.5).
+The projections of future SLCF abundances typically follow their emissions trajectories except for SLCFs that are formed from precursor reactions (e.g., tropospheric ozone) or are influenced by biogeochemical feedbacks (Sections 6.2.2 and 6.4.5).
 According to multi-model CMIP6 simulations, total column ozone (reflecting mostly stratospheric ozone) is projected to return to 1960s values by the middle of the 21st century under the SSP2-4.5, SSP3-7.0, SSP4-3.4, SSP4-6.0 and SSP5-8.5 scenarios (Keeble et al., 2021).
-ESMs project increasing tropospheric ozone burden over the 2015-2100 period for the SSP3-7.0 scenario (Figure 6.4) (Griffiths et al., 2020), there is, however, a large spread in the magnitude of this increase reflecting structural uncertainties associated with the model representation of processes that influence tropospheric ozone.
-Sources of uncertainties in SLCF abundance projections include scenario uncertainties, or parametric and structural uncertainties in the model representation of the processes affecting simulated abundances with implications for radiative forcing and air quality.
-The evolution of methane abundances in SSP scenarios, for example, is derived from integrated assessment models (IAMs) which do not include the effects from biogeochemical feedbacks (e.g., climate-driven changes in wetland emissions) (Meinshausen et al., 2020) introducing uncertainty.
+ESMs project increasing tropospheric ozone burden over the 2015–2100 period for the SSP3-7.0 scenario (Figure 6.4; Griffiths et al., 2020), there is, however, a large spread in the magnitude of this increase reflecting structural uncertainties associated with the model representation of processes that influence tropospheric ozone.
+Sources of uncertainties in SLCF-abundance projections include scenario uncertainties, or parametric and structural uncertainties in the model representation of the processes affecting simulated abundances with implications for radiative forcing and air quality.
+The evolution of methane abundances in SSP scenarios, for example, is derived from integrated assessment models (IAMs) which do not include the effects from biogeochemical feedbacks (e.g., climate-driven changes in wetland emissions; Meinshausen et al., 2020) introducing uncertainty.

 In summary, in SSPs, in addition to the socio-economic development and climate mitigation policies shaping the GHG emission trajectories, the SLCF emission trajectories are also steered by varying levels of air pollution control originating from SSP narratives and independent from climate mitigation.
 Consequently, SSPs span a wider range of SLCF emissions than considered in the RCPs, better covering the diversity of future options in air pollution management and SLCF-induced climate effects (high confidence).
 In addition to SSP-driven emissions, the future evolution of SLCFs abundance is also sensitive to chemical and biogeochemical feedbacks involving SLCFs, particularly natural emissions, whose magnitude and sign are poorly constrained.

-Future evolution of surface ozone and PM concentrations
+Future Evolution of Surface Ozone and PM Concentrations

-The projection of air quality relevant abundances (surface ozone and PM2.5) under the SSP scenarios are assessed here.
-Future changes in global and regional annual mean surface ozone and PM2.5 driven by the evolution of emissions as well as climate change have been quantified by CMIP6 models analysed in AerChemMIP (Allen et al., 2020, 2021; Turnock et al., 2020).
+The projection of air-quality relevant abundances (surface ozone and PM2.5) under the SSP scenarios are assessed here.
+Future changes in global and regional annual mean surface ozone and PM2.5 driven by the evolution of emissions as well as by climate change have been quantified by CMIP6 models analysed in AerChemMIP (Allen et al., 2020, 2021; Turnock et al., 2020).

 [START FIGURE 6.20 HERE]